|

 air, particularly as environmental regulations tighten.
 The adoption of

-advanced forms of liquid chromatography, such as ultra-high-performance liquid
+advanced liquid chromatography methods, such as ultra-high-performance liquid

 chromatography (UHPLC), offers improved speed, resolution, and sensitivity,